Chalcedonian schism: Council of Ephesus

 These divisions came to a head in April 428, when Theodosius II appointed Nestorius, a monk from Antioch, to be the Patriarch of Constantinople.
 Nestorius immediately outraged the population by preaching against the use of the title Theotokos (Mother of God) for the Virgin Mary, arguing that Mary only gave birth to Christ's humanity, not his divinity.
 This was despite the title having a large role in popular piety, and having been used by previous theologians such as Athanasius, the Cappadocian Fathers, John Chrysostom, and even (with reservations) by Nestorius' own teacher Theodore of Mopsuestia.
 (Note: Theodore of Mopsuestia was quoted as saying "When they ask whether Mary was Anthropotokos or Theotokos we shall answer that she was both: he who was in the womb of Mary was man, and he came forth from there.
 She is Theotokos because God was in the man that was born."
-His justification for the title, which still denies that God the Word took flesh from her and was born of her, was criticised as "impious" in the 6th Canon of the 5th Ecumenical Council.)
+His justification for the title, which still denies that God the Word took flesh from the Virgin Mary and was born of her, was condemned as "impious" in the 6th Canon of the 5th Ecumenical Council.)
 Nestorius' main opponent was Cyril, the Patriarch of Alexandria, who wrote him three letters.
 In the second letter, written in February 430, Cyril criticised Nestorius' theology, arguing that the Word was not united to a man "merely as a result of will or good pleasure", but "became flesh" as is written in John 1:14, and therefore the Virgin who bore the Word in his human nature can rightly be called the Theotokos.
 Cyril was more aggressive in his third letter to Nestorius, which further defined his theology and ended with 12 prepositions Cyril called on Nestorius to anathematize.